EP14B Tales of Fuji

 However there is much debate as the origins of the name.
 It is worth mentioning that there is a folktale known as the Tale of the Bamboo Cutter, where Fuji is said to be derived from 不死 fushi which would translate as Immortal .

-There are some that cite the Goddess of Fuji as being Kono-hana-saku-ya-hime.
-Now, she is interesting mythologically as she is stated to have the one to have married Ninigi, He was the grandson of the Sun Goddess Amaterasu, and he would later be the great-grandfather to the first Emperor Jimmu.
+There are some that cite the kami of Fuji as being Kono-hana-saku-ya-hime.
+Now, she is interesting mythologically as she is stated to have the one to have married Ninigi, He was the grandson of the Sun kami Amaterasu, and he would later be the great-grandfather to the first Emperor Jimmu.

 There was once a couple who were sad as they had no child.
 This couple living at the foot of mount Fuji.
 Then one day they found themselves happiness, they found a little girl hidden in the bamboo grove behind their home.
 Seemingly having appeared from nowhere.
 This girl was special, shining with light and so they called her Princess Glory, or Kaguya-hime in Japanese.
 She grew up to be the most beautiful woman and news reached a local governor of her beauty.
 And so he approached her and they courted for some time before finally marrying.